Laravel-Backpack/docs/5.x/crud-operation-list-entries.md

 Buttons are used to trigger other operations.
 Some point to entirely new routes (```create```, ```update```, ```show```), others perform the operation on the current page using AJAX (```delete```).

-The ShowList operation has 3 places where buttons can be placed:
+The List/Show operations have 3 places where buttons can be placed:
   - ```top``` (where the Add button is)
   - ```line``` (where the Edit and Delete buttons are)
   - ```bottom``` (after the table)